-Students must complete two elective courses offered by the Foisie Business School.
+Students must complete two elective courses offered by WPI Business School.
 If the two courses are part of an existing three-course specialty or core for which the third course was taken as part of the MBA core, students will receive the specialty or core designation as part of their degree.

 There are over 50 elective options that cover a wide array of in-demand business skills and applications for MBA students to specifically tailor their degree to fit their career goals.
 Here is a preview of some of the available courses:

 This course builds on students’ knowledge of financial statements and takes a managerial accounting approach to present how firms plan and implement strategy.
 Accounting, economics, and psychology theories provide the framework for cost analysis, strategic decision-making, and planning under uncertainty.
 Management control systems will guide students to work with uncertainty.
 Fundamental quantitative techniques will enable students to perform descriptive and predictive analytical approaches and empower them to make data-driven decisions.
 The course will emphasize cost behaviors, setting and meeting cost targets, assessing strategic initiatives, forecasting and budgeting, and the use of assumptions in the calculations of significant revenue and expense projections.
 Students will apply theories and best practices through simulations and case analyses.